psarana/mediator/_posts/2017-01-22-A-beginners-guide-to-natural-language-processing.md

     ## 6    Half Blood Prince       1035  2784 1166      695   384       244
     ## 7      Deathly Hallows        593  3117 1479     1218   297       452

 Again, like I mentioned above, numbers are great - but visualizations are definitely better.
-How I see it, numbers give you a sense of knowing an amount percisely but visualizations are able to give you a sense of context of the importance of that amount in relation to others.
-With this thought in mind, let's take the numbers we found for mentions of characters per book and book it into a bar graph.
+How I see it, numbers give you a sense of knowing an amount precisely but visualizations are able to give you a sense of context of the importance of that amount in relation to others.
+With this thought in mind, let's take the numbers we found for mentions of characters per book and look at it visually with a line graph.

 ``` r
 #bar graph